gonzalo-/fart-init/README.md

 - Over the cloud-init option in Proxmox (VM -> Cloud-init -> Edit -> Regenerate)
 - Over a webserver reacheable from the VM

+> **Warning**
-*** CAVEATS: Proxmox is a linux server and their password hashing is different from the one we use in OpenBSD, so the password given over Proxmox for the user won't work, use the ssh-key instead and set up a root password inside fart-init, or just use the default one for root which is "fart-init"
+> Proxmox is a linux server and their password hashing is different from the one we use in OpenBSD, so the password given over Proxmox for the user won't work, use the ssh-key instead and set up a root password inside fart-init, or just use the default one for root which is "fart-init"

 If you will serve the files by Proxmox just fill the "Cloud-init" information as you want and regenerate it, that should be enough, if you want to serve the files over a webserver, they should look like this:

+user-data:
 ```
 $ cat user-data
 #cloud-config